5 types of web self-service (and how to set them up)

 We live in a world of one-click checkouts, next-day shipping, and many other forms of instant satisfaction.
-So, when it comes to customer service, web self service is no longer a trend — it’s an expectation.
+So, when it comes to customer service, web self-service tools like help centers and community forums are no longer optional — they’re expected.

-Sure, there will always be a time and a place for verbal interactions and hands-on support.
-But many times, the best way to serve your customer is to get out of the way.
-Give them direct access to the answers and help they need through web self service.
+Sure, there will always be a need for immediate, hands-on support.
+But many times, the best way to help your customers is simply to get out of their way.

 This customer experience solution lives — you guessed it — on the internet.
 On your company website, to be specific.
 It provides your customers with the answers to their questions and solutions to their problems via articles, videos, and more.